 This means with an electric razor you’ll never have to deal with the irritation and damage which can result from using a manual razor.

-We often receive emails from men telling us that they suffer from combination sensitive skin, and that they find shaving aggravates their condition – by both manual cartridge razors, and electric shavers.
+We often receive emails from men telling us that they suffer from a combination of sensitive skin and that they find shaving aggravates their condition – by both manual cartridge razors, and electric shavers.

 It’s rare to find someone with clinically sensitive skin.
 If you think you have a serious skin issue, then check with a dermatologist.